 Contact with intact baits is not harmful.
 Persons who are immunocompromised, pregnant or have eczema may be at risk of a reaction if vaccine gets into a mucous membrane or open wound.

-If you have found a bait or have questions, call the Ohio Department of Health Rabies Information Line at (614) 752-1387 or your local health department.
+If you have found a bait or have questions, call the Ohio Department of Health Rabies Information Line at (614) 752-1029, option 4 or your local health department.

 Raboral V-RG coated sachet rabies vaccine bait distributed by aircraft in rural areas.